psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

-# A Giant Tricked in Slashing His Own Belly
+# A Giant Tricked into Slashing His Own Belly

+There are various version of this tale, (I have a noe that the same eating competition appears in a Jack and the North Wind variant, but I can't find the story that I presumably made that note about)

 Giant tricked cut own belly / stomach